BC Sakalai

 Ramūnas Šiškauskas, a Lithuanian basketball star player, started his career with Sakalai.

 BC Sakalai was a professional basketball club based in Vilnius, Lithuania, playing in the Lithuanian Basketball League and the Baltic Basketball League.
 They played their home games at the 1,000-seat Ekinstos laisvalaikio centras.

-Sakalai means falcons in Lithuanian language.
+Sakalai means falcons in the Lithuanian language.

 Franchise history

 Beginning and LKAL champions (1991–1994)

 BC Sakalai began playing in 1991 at the Lithuanian Basketball A League (LKAL).
 In 1994, Sakalai managed to win the LKAL Championship and in June 1994, the Lithuanian Basketball League (LKL) Committee accepted them into the LKL.

 LKL debut (1994–1995)

 In their debut season, Sakalai finished in eighth place (17 wins and 23 losses), and were coached by Šarūnas Sakalauskas.
 Their first win was against NECA Kaunas, 100–88.
 In the playoffs, Sakalai lost the series 0–2 in the first round to BC Žalgiris.
 Andrius Giedraitis lead the team in scoring.
 Sakalai also played in the FIBA Korać Cup, qualifying, but losing to Panionios Athens in the second round.